metrixorg/MetrixDocument/src/jekyll/docs/sdk/android/android-sdk-en.md

 Metrix.getInstance().newEvent("abc123");
 ```

 2\.
-Create a custom event with a specific number of attributes and metrics, for example, suppose you want to create a custom event in an online purchase program:
+Create a custom event with a specific number of attributes, for example, suppose you want to create a custom event in an online purchase program:

 ```java
 Map<String, String> attributes = new HashMap<>();